SwarmArch/chronos/README.md

 Software communicates with a Chronos FPGA instance through two main interfaces provided by the AWS Shell.

-1. OCL (Not sure what this stands for) is a 32-bit register access interface.
+1. OCL is a 32-bit register access interface.

    This interface is used to set runtime configuration values (eg. number of tiles, queue sizes) as well as read hardware counters.